Influenza Activity Surveillance

 For more information: QLD Health - Preventable Diseases

-Twenty-three cases of influenza were reported this week, with 13 cases being characterised as influenza A and ten as influenza B. Cases comprised of 14 males and nine females, with a median age of 39 years.
-There have been 848 cases of influenza notified year-to-date, compared with 1,873 cases reported for the same period last year.
+Fifty-seven cases of influenza were reported this week with 52 cases being characterised as influenza A and five as influenza B. Cases comprised of 25 males and 32 females, with a median age of 41 years.
+Eight (14%) notifications were for children aged less than 10 years and 13 (23%) notifications for persons aged 65 years or greater.
+There have been 1,028 cases of influenza notified year-to-date, compared with 3,521 cases reported for the same period last year.

 For more information: Communicable Diseases Control Branch

-This report describes flu activity in Tasmania during the first four months of 2016.
+This report describes influenza activity in Tasmania during May and June of 2016.
 Available data over this period indicate:

-- The 2016 flu season has not commenced.
+The 2016 winter flu season has not commenced.

-The number of notified laboratory confirmed influenza cases for the year to 12 June is 19% lower than the same time in 2015.
-Of the notified influenza cases, 79% have been type A. VicSPIN detected one influenza A(H3N2) during the week.
+The number of notified laboratory confirmed influenza cases for the year to 24 July is 46% lower than the same time in 2015.
+Of the notified influenza cases, 83% have been type A. VicSPIN detected three positive influenza A(H3N2), two positive influenza A(H1N1)pdm2009 and two influenza A(untyped) during the week.

-Overall the data from the influenza and ILI surveillance systems indicate the influenza season is just at or slightly above baseline levels in Victoria.
+Overall the data from the influenza and ILI surveillance systems indicate the influenza season remains just at or slightly above baseline levels in Victoria.

 For more information: Victorian Infectious Diseases Reference Laboratory